xleonzhao/JNCIS/OSPF.md

     mask 255.255.255.0
     Type 2, TOS 0x0, metric 0, fwd addr 0.0.0.0, tag 0.0.0.0

-ASBR 192.168.0.1 advertised an external route 172.16.1.0/24 with total cost = 0
+> It says "ASBR 192.168.0.1 advertised an external route 172.16.1.0/24 with total cost = 0"

 ### Stub Area and its Variants

 -   The purpose is to reduce the database size.
 -   Commonly combined with a default route.
 -   Inform ABR to stop generating/injecting certain type LSA into this area.

+**Type**
-Stub Area: no AS external LSA (type 5) and ASBR summary LSA (type 4) in this area, i.e., only type 1,2,3 allowed in this area.
+* Stub Area: no AS external LSA (type 5) and ASBR summary LSA (type 4) in this area, i.e., only type 1,2,3 allowed in this area.
-Totally Stub Area: No AS summary LSA (type 3) in this area, i.e., only type 1,2 allowed in this area.
+* Totally Stub Area: No AS summary LSA (type 3) in this area, i.e., only type 1,2 allowed in this area.
-Not-So-Stubby Area (NSSA): allow AS external LSA (in type 7 format which then be translated to type 5) be sent out of this area, but still not into this area (still a stub), i.e., only type 1,2,7 allowed in this area.
+* Not-So-Stubby Area (NSSA): allow AS external LSA (in type 7 format which then be translated to type 5) be sent out of this area, but still not into this area (still a stub), i.e., only type 1,2,7 allowed in this area.

 **Configuration**